 Tool Icon Tool Name and Description Ctrl + Zoom In/Out-Use to zoom in or out on a test page using keyboard shortcuts.
-Windows: [Ctrl] and [+] to zoom in [Ctrl] and [-] to zoom out [Ctrl] and [0] to reset to default command + Mac: [Cmd] and [+] to zoom in [Cmd] and [-] to zoom out [Cmd] and [0] to reset to default The States Congretation of the state of the Magnifier Tool-Use to magnify text, by dragging over it. • // Line Reader -selecting this will place a mask on the screen which the student may place over text or test questions.
+Windows: [Ctrl] and [+] to zoom in [Ctrl] and [-] to zoom out [Ctrl] and [0] to reset to default Mac: [cmd] and [+] to zoom in [cmd] and [-] to zoom out [cmd] and [0] to reset to default Read move Why Do We atonal Monuments?
+The States Congre ed a law called the American Andre in 1906.
+To remove or destroy important overment.
+2 The act anower are pressent to create mational monuments.
+Magnifier Tool- Use to magnify text, by dragging over it. ₽ Line Reader -selecting this will place a mask on the screen which the student may place over text or test questions.
 The line reader mask has a window which shows only one line of text.
 The student must drag the mask down over the text to read it.
 The student can resize the mask and the window.
 This mask must be selected for each passage or question after the student moves backward or forward in the test.
 To remove the line reader mask, in the dropdown the student selects Hide Line Reader Mask .
-12 13 15 15 10 10 10 10 10 10 10 10 10 10 10 10 10 Single-Degree Protractor-device used for measuring and drawing angles.
-It is enabled in grade 4, Part B only and enabled in grade 5, both Part A and Part B. 10 10 10 10 10 10 10 10 10 10 10 10 10 1 Five-Degree Protractor - device used for measuring and drawing angles.
-It is enabled in grade 4, Part B only and enabled in grade 5, both Part A and Part B. # # # # # # # # # # # # # # # # # # Answer Masking-selecting this will place a mask over each multiple-choice answer choice.
+Single-Degree Protractor- device used for measuring and drawing angles.
+It is enabled in grade 4, Part B only and enabled in grade 5, both Part A and Part B. Five-Degree Protractor- device used for measuring and drawing angles.
+It is enabled in grade 4, Part B only and enabled in grade 5, both Part A and Part B. Answer Masking-selecting this will place a mask over each multiple-choice answer choice.
 The student may uncover an answer choice by selecting the gray box with the image of an eye.
 Once enabled, the answer mask will be present on all multiple-choice questions.
-To stop the answer choice masking, the student enters the dropdown menu and selects Disable Answer Masking. (editing and mechanics only)
+To stop the answer choice masking, the student enters the dropdown menu and selects Disable Answer Masking . (editing and mechanics only)